 Tim Ferriss: Are there any particular chapters or books that you would recommend to someone if they wanted to start somewhere?

 Eric Ripert: Yeah, of course.
 You have always like Buddhism for Dummies, but I don’t recommend it.
-I think studying the form of a truth with someone like the Dalai Lama is a good idea because it’s a very interesting and simple approach to Buddhism.
+I think studying the four noble truths with someone like the Dalai Lama is a good idea because it’s a very interesting and simple approach to Buddhism.

-It’s the realization that – so the form of a truth basically was the first teaching of Buddha after he got enlightened.
+It’s the realization that – so the four noble truths basically was the first teaching of Buddha after he got enlightened.
 It is the realization that in life, at one point or another, life is made of suffering.
 That suffering – that’s the first truth.
 The second truth is that suffering has an origin.
-So basically suppose you have a bid headache and where is the headache coming from?
+So basically suppose you have a big headache and where is the headache coming from?
 Suffering.
 Maybe last night you had too much tequila.
 Something like that.
 I mean, I’m thinking of these examples but it could be anything, right?
 I’m trying to be funny with that.
 But it’s to identify the root of suffering.

 Because suffering cannot exist by itself without a previous condition.
-Then it’s too say if I work too hard, that’s suffering again.
+Then it’s to say if I don’t work too hard, that’s suffering again.
 I have to stop creating the conditions that lead to that suffering.
-So that’s the third numbered truth.
-The fourth numbered truth is the passive liberation from suffering, which is basically following the teaching of Buddha.
+So that’s the third noble truth.
+The fourth noble truth is the path of liberation from suffering, which is basically following the teaching of Buddha.
 The path of liberation is very simple.
-You can roll a circle and it’s called the eight-fold path.
+You can draw a circle and it’s called the eight-fold path.
 I think it’s eight-fold – in English – path of liberation.

-Basically, it’s eight recommendations from Buddha which are very simple because, again, it was his first teaching and not necessarily some people are aware they’re in the [inaudible] in Buddhism.
+Basically, it’s eight recommendations from Buddha which are very simple because, again, it was his first teaching and not necessarily to some people are aware they’re in the legible in Buddhism.

 That means to say I’m going to practice concentration to be able to achieve that goal because it requires a lot of concentration.
 Then it’s to achieve wisdom and use that wisdom for good reasons.
-This is the form of [inaudible] truth.
+This is the four noble truths.